-THE CHAIRPERSON OF THE ACADEMIC FREEDOM COMMITTEE SHALL BE SELECTED IN ACCORDANCE WITH PPM 9-3, SECTION 4, C, PARAGRAPH 2.
+THE CHAIRPERSON OF THE ACADEMIC FREEDOM COMMITTEE SHALL BE SELECTED IN ACCORDANCE WITH POLICY AND PROCEDURES No. 9-3, SECTION 4, C, PARAGRAPH 2.
 A VICE-CHAIR PERSON SHALL BE SELECTED BY THE COMMITTEE AND WILL PRESIDE IN THE ABSENCE OF THE CHAIRPERSON.

-It shall be the duty of the chairperson or, in his/her absence, of the vice chairperson, to call meetings of the committee at least once each quarter and more frequently if need arises.
+It shall be the duty of the chairperson or, in his/her absence, of the vice chairperson, to call meetings of the committee at least once each semester and more frequently if need arises.
 Meetings also shall be called by the chairperson or, in his/her absence, by the vice chairperson, upon the written request of three members of the committee.
 At least five (5) days written notice of all meetings of the committee and of its agenda shall be given to its members.
-It shall be the duty of the committee to make an annual report each spring quarter to the Academic Senate.
+It shall be the duty of the committee to make an annual report each spring semester to the Academic Senate.
 It shall be the duty of the agenda subcommittee to formulate the preliminary draft of the annual report to the Senate and to suggest current problems for committee study.
-It shall also be a responsibility of the committee to keep fully informed on the most important controversies on academic freedom and tenure in higher education; to survey problems of academic freedom and tenure, including resignations at the University of Utah; and to inform the Senate on these matters in its annual report.
+It shall also be a responsibility of the committee to keep fully informed on